viswajithiii/test-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
+Hi there!

-I study how internet platforms shape social life, with particular attention to gender, technology, work, accessibility, wellbeing, and culture in the Global South.
+My name is Isha and I am a Sociology PhD Candidate at UC Irvine.
+I study how internet platforms shape work and social life, with particular attention to gender, technology, work, wellbeing, and culture in Majority Worlds.
+I am proficient in range of qualitative and quantitive methods, with particular interest in community-based and participatory approaches.
+I have worked on a range of projects around these topics and others, with a variety of collaborators and teams across South Asia, UK, US and Africa.
+You can check out my projects [here](/#projects).

 My dissertation project examines the gender dynamics of platform work in India, with a focus on organizational cultures, intersectional inequalities, and strategies of resistance against algorithmic control.
-It is based on a mixed-methods study with over 175 gig workers, platform managers and union organizers in Mumbai.
+It is a mixed-methods study with over 175 gig workers, platform managers and union organizers in Mumbai.
 I am deeply invested in applying historical-comparative and interdisciplinary perspectives to platform research, including showing how platform work today marks a return to some of the core features of previous work paradigms.

-I am proficient in range of qualitative and quantitive methods, with particular interest in community-based, participatory and mixed-methods approaches.
-I have worked on a range of projects around my topics of interest, with a variety of collaborators and teams across South Asia, UK, US and Africa.
-You can check out my projects [here](/#projects).

 I am on the job market, looking for post-doc roles starting Summer 2024.
 Please get in touch if you have openings!